 A candidate’s views will be considered, and the views of their carers.
 The team will give you a copy of the written assessment with their reasons why you are or are not eligible for CHC funding.

-How long does it take to find out if you are eligible for NHS Continuing Healthcare funding?
+How long does it take to find out the results of an NHS Continuing Healthcare assessment?

 Can a CHC assessment be fast-tracked?